-- A Saturday or Sunday. - A day when the offices of the federal government in the District of Columbia generally are closed. - A day when our main offices in Virginia are closed. - A day when the Federal Reserve Bank of New York (or other agent acting as our fiscal agent) is closed or, as to any Holder, a day when the Federal Reserve Bank that maintains the Holder's account is closed.
+- A Saturday or Sunday. - A day when the Federal Reserve Bank of New York (or other agent acting as our fiscal agent) is closed or, as to any Holder, a day when the Federal Reserve Bank that maintains the Holder's account is closed.